Francis Mustafa

 Francis Ndjali Mustafa (born 3 May 1996) is a Burundian football player.
-He plays in Rwanda for Bugesera.
+He plays for Zimbabwe Premier Soccer League club Chicken Inn.
 His last name is spelled Moustapha in some sources.

 International

 He made his Burundi national football team debut on 17 October 2015 in a 2016 African Nations Championship qualification game against Ethiopia.

 He was selected for the 2019 Africa Cup of Nations squad.